marekandreas/elpa/USERS_GUIDE.md

 As mentioned, we advise against it, but if you want to use the legacy API please look at the document [USERS_GUIDE_DEPRECATED_LEGACY_API.md] (USERS_GUIDE_DEPRECATED_LEGACY_API.md).

+The old, obsolete legacy API will be deprecated in the future !
+Allready now, all new features of ELPA are only available with the new API.
+Thus, there is no reason to keep the legacy API arround for too long.

+The release ELPA 2018.11.001 will be the last release, where the legacy API is enabled by default (and can be disabled at build time).
+With release ELPA 2019.05.001 the legacy API will be disabled by default, however, can be still switched on at build time.
+Most likely with the release ELPA 2019.11.001 the legacy API will be deprecated and not supported anymore.

 ### Table of Contents: ###

 - I)   General concept of the *ELPA* API